 Cloverleigh Guest House

 Cloverleigh Guest House is run by Gert and Nadia, 2 Belgians.
-The B&B is located along the edge of the Wilderness lagoon.
-After our stay we perfectly understand what has brought them here.
-This small village has several nice restaurants and during a walk on the beach you can marvel at the beautiful villas that were built here at the edge of the beach with a majestic view over the ocean.
+The B&B is located along the edge of the Wilderness Lagoon.
+After our stay, we perfectly understand what has brought them here.
+This small village has several nice restaurants and during a walk on the beach, you can marvel at the beautiful villas that were built here at the edge of the beach with a majestic view over the ocean.

 Each cottage has its own bathroom and kitchen (or kitchenette).
-If you have the taste of the South African braai culture then you are probably happy to hear that every house has its own braai.
+If you have a taste of the South African braai culture then you are probably happy to hear that every house has its own braai.

 Franschhoek and Stellenbosch are the two most popular places to stay in the wine region.
 They lie about half an hour’s drive apart.
-Franschhoek is a charming village, not more than one main street.
+Franschhoek is a charming village, with not more than one main street.
 Stellenbosch feels more like a city.

-We liked the wines from the Stellenbosch vineyards, but of course this is different for everyone.
+We liked the wines from the Stellenbosch vineyards, but of course, this is different for everyone.
 And even though we really like wine, we did not manage to spend a full day on wine tastings alone, and so we did a Segway tour through the vineyards as well.
 You can do this at Spier.